ben/ben.github.com/content/blog/13th-age-foundry/index.md

 This involves a module called [Token Tooltip Alt](https://foundryvtt.com/packages/token-tooltip-alt).
-Open up its config, and open up the Tooltip Manager. you're going to be adjusting the "default" group.
+Open up its config, and open up the Tooltip Manager.
+You're going to be adjusting the "default" group.

-On the Player tab, add a new row to the "Secret" group.
+On the Player tab, add a new row to the "Hostile" group.
 Check the "Exp" box, set the icon to `fa-heart`, and add this text to the text box:

 ```